logrhythm/clj-headlights/CONTRIBUTING.md

 ## Release a new version

-This assumes you are a maintainer with push access to the `com.zendesk` group on Clojars.
+This assumes you are a maintainer with push access to the `com.logrhythm` group on Clojars.

 ```bash
 ./scripts/release.sh X.Y.Z